History of rail transport in France

-The history of rail transport in France dates from the first French railway in 1823 to present-day enterprises such as the AGV.
+Rail transport in France dates from the first French railway in 1827 to present-day enterprises such as the AGV.

 Beginnings

-France was a sluggard in building railways, compared to Britain and Belgium, which had already demonstrated their worthiness by 1830.
-Urban land was expensive, as was iron and coal.
-A more serious obstacle was powerful political opposition, especially as mobilized by the Transport companies that use canals, roads, and rivers.
+France was slow in building railways, compared to Britain and in Belgium, which had already demonstrated their value by 1830.
+Urban land was expensive, as were iron and coal.
+A serious obstacle was powerful political opposition, especially as mobilized by the transport companies that used canals, roads, and rivers.
 They blocked the necessary railway charters in Parliament.
-Already in 1810, the French engineer Pierre Michel Moisson-Desroches proposed to build seven national railways from Paris, in order to travel "short distances within the Empire".
+Already in 1810, the French engineer :fr:Pierre Michel Moisson-Desroches had proposed to build seven national railway lines from Paris, in order to travel "short distances within the Empire".
 However, nothing happened.
-Mining companies in 1828 opened the first railway to move coal from the fields around St. Etienne 11 miles from St. Etienne to the Loire River.
+Mining companies in 1828 opened the first railway to move coal from the fields around St. Etienne 11 miles (18 km) to the Loire River.
 Most of the work was done by horses, although steam locomotives were used for the last segment.
 Passenger service opened in 1835.

+Between 1828 and 1833, the 57 km (35 mile) Saint-Étienne–Lyon railway was constructed.
+During the first few months of operation, horses pulled the trains; then steam locomotives were used.

 The small French banking system was stretched to the limit in funding the early operations.
 The Péreire brothers were pioneers, but they discovered expenses were much higher than expected, especially maintenance costs.

 The government rejected all major rail projects before 1842, and France steadily fell behind the nations that had reached a quick consensus on railway policy.
 In 1842 Britain had 1,900 miles of railways in operation; France only 300.

 The eventual relationship created between the French rail system and the government formed a compromise between two competing options: